 The Complaint fails to present a basis for a finding of misconduct.
-Complainant's allegation concerns the substance of the Subject Judge's official actions, and the allegation is directly related to the merits of the Subject Judge's decisions or procedural rulings.
+To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, and orders in the above-described cases, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-For that reason, this Complaint is DISMISSED.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge acted with an illicit or improper motive, had improper communications, or otherwise engaged in misconduct.
+Judicial-Conduct Rule 11(c)(1)(D).
+For these reasons, this Complaint is DISMISSED.